Reducing SDS-PAGE gel showing purified CCHF Nucleoprotein running with an expected MW of approximately 53kDa.

 Crimean-Congo Hemorrhagic Fever Virus Nucleoprotein

-Recombinant Crimean Congo Hemorraghic Fever Virus Nucloprotein incorporating a N-terminal 6xHis tag expressed in mammalian HEK293 cells.
+Recombinant Crimean Congo Hemorraghic Fever Virus Nucloprotein incorporating an N-terminal His-tag expressed in mammalian HEK293 cells.
 Greater than 95% purity.

 The Native Antigen Company have developed recombinant CCHF virus Nucleoprotein, expressed in mammalian HEK293 cells.
-The protein is full length CCHF nucleoprotein with an N-terminal 6xHis tag incorporated.
-The expressed protein is a highly purified 55kD glycoprotein.
+The protein is full length CCHFV Nucleoprotein with an N-terminal His-tag incorporated.
+The expressed protein is a highly purified 55kDa glycoprotein.
 This protein is available for potential immunoassay development and for vaccine research.

 PRODUCT DETAILS – CRIMEAN CONGO HEMORRHAGIC FEVER (CCHF) VIRUS NUCLEOPROTEIN